kimbring2/kimbring2.github.io/_posts/2019-10-26-deepsoccer.md

 In this post, I'll try to confirm these methods are actually working.
 The test uses a robot called Jetbot that has a GPU on its main board.
 And the environment is a soccer that is familiar to many people.

-Code for that post can be found on the Github [Jetbot Soccer Github](https://github.com/kimbring2/jetbot_soccer).
+Code for that post can be found on the Github [DeepSoccer Github](https://github.com/kimbring2/DeepSoccer).

 All the products used in the tests are inexpensive and can be purchased in Amazon.
 Thus, you can easily try to reproduce them.